rsyncOSX/rsyncuidocs/content/en/docs/settings/rsyncandpath.md

 #### Path for restore

-- Preset temporary path for restoring single files and catalogs
+- Preset temporary path for restoring single files and directory
 - Preset temporary path for a full restore

 #### Mark days after